-How can you find out if you or your child is able to obtain a bone-anchored auditory implant?
+How do you find out if you or your child should get a bone-anchored auditory implant?

-The decision-making process involves many appointments and thorough testing by many different types of specialists.
-You may have to have some or all of the following tests:
+The decision-making process involves several appointments and thorough testing by many types of specialists.
+You or your child may have to have some or all of the following evaluations:

-- Bone-anchored auditory implant evaluation—Your hearing device options will be discussed, and you will have the opportunity to trial a demo device in the office.
+- Bone-anchored auditory implant evaluation: Your hearing device options are discussed, and you will have the opportunity to trial a demo device in the office.

-- Medical/surgical consultations—The surgeon will meet with you to see if you are medically able to have the needed procedures.
-The surgeon will also talk about instruction, the procedure, and what to expect after surgery in terms of healing and possible hearing outcomes.
+- Medical/surgical consultations: The surgeon meets with you to see if you are medically able to have the needed procedures.
+The surgeon will talk with you about instructions, the procedure, and what to expect after surgery in terms of healing and possible hearing outcomes.

-- Communication evaluation—Auditory, speech, and language skills and are evaluated.
+- Communication evaluation: Auditory, speech, and language skills are evaluated.

-- Insurance consultation—Individual coverage is considered, and financial impact of cochlear implantation is discussed.
+- Insurance consultation: Individual coverage is considered, and financial impact of procedure and hearing device is discussed.

 How is a bone-anchored auditory implant different from a traditional hearing aid?